pfhm2/create-ipx-app/README.md

 Once you are happy with your customized IPX, you can push the new code to the Coveo platform through our API by running `npm run publish` in the terminal in the root directory of your IPX project.

+**Note**: All code and dependencies in ipx.js will be bundled by webpack before being uploaded.
+Thus, running `npm run pull` after running `npm run publish` may not return the exact same javascript code.

 Now, your customized HTML, CSS, and JavaScript files will be used in your cloud-deployed IPX.

 ## Log a Tampermonkey Userscript for easy testing